 Our research group includes postdoctoral scholars, graduate students, and undergraduate researchers working on different aspects of networks and data science, including developments in community detection, network representations of data, modeling network dynamics, and diffusive processes with applications to disease and health behaviors.
 Our group is diverse and inclusive, supporting each others’ efforts as we work on individual projects and finding natural collaborations when opportunities present themselves.
 Because our work is fundamentally interdisciplinary, we also collaborate with a number of other students and faculty from other departments and universities.

 All of my accepted and published papers are listed on my CV.
 Published papers are also listed at Google Scholar.
 A subset of these, including all public-access-required NIH-sponsored publications, are available through My Bibliography at NLM.
-Preprints are typically available from arXiv.org except where disciplinary norms among my collaborators discourage preprints or are posted elsewhere.
+Preprints of our work are typically available from arXiv.org or other preprint servers (as indicated on my CV) except where disciplinary norms among my collaborators discourage preprints.

 Some old pages: